 The two key words in the field of art illustration are principles and technique.
-Principles involve sub-titles such as composition, structure and expression, while the means by which these three sub-titles are presented are by technique.
+Principles are aspects such as composition, structure and expression.
+These are realised through your technique.

 Technique has a lot in common with effect – and effects can sometimes blind us to the cause of things.
 Knowing what causes light and shadow – beautiful contour shapes, strong visual impact – makes our work stand out.

 This workshop will demonstrate both aspects in harmony, and encourage you to develop an all-round approach to drawing.